Heart of God Church: Academic Excellence Programme

-Heart of God Church also encourages young people to excel in creative pursuits, and many have gone on to enjoy success in their chosen fields.
+The church also encourages young people to excel in creative pursuits, and many have gone on to enjoy success in their chosen fields.
 The church provides the environment and equipment for young people to explore what they are good at, such as music, multimedia, lighting, dance and art.

 Interfaith Community Work

-Heart of God Church intentionally builds bridges with other religious organisations to strengthen social cohesion in Singapore.
+The church intentionally builds bridges with other religious organisations to strengthen social cohesion in Singapore.
 In April 2016, the church launched three joint community programmes with Khalid Mosque and Geylang United Temple.
 The three initiatives launched were a combined tuition programme, a football coaching and mentoring programme headed by national footballer Isa Halim, and a blood donation drive.
 The event was held in collaboration with the Geylang Serai Inter-Racial and Religious Confidence Circle (IRCC) and Berita Harian.

-On 4 April 2021, The Straits Times featured the church’s interfaith collaboration with Khalid Mosque as a portrait of how the national ideal of harmony plays out on the ground in many everyday events.
-For example, during the pandemic, youth volunteers from the church prepared care gifts for Covid-19 front-line workers together with youths from the mosque.
+On 4 April 2021, The Straits Times featured the church's interfaith collaboration with Khalid Mosque as a portrait of how the national ideal of harmony plays out on the ground in many everyday events.
+For example, during the pandemic, youth volunteers from the church prepared care gifts for COVID-19 front-line workers together with youths from the mosque.
 They also lent a hand at the mosque's Charity Briyani, where meals were packed and sold to raise funds for children's education.